ajaquith/securitymetrics-aws/readme.md

 - The mail.securitymetrics.org server hosts the Mailman 3 listserv.
 It runs on the same server as the archive, on an Amazon VPC.

 Three tools work in tandem to build the environment.
 Packer builds the host images.
 Terraform creates the networking, storage, and host infrastructure from a templated 'blueprint.'
-Ansible configures hosts after they are created.
+Ansible configures new hosts after they are created.
+Terraform and Ansible share a common set of YAML-formatted configuration variables stored in `env_vars/`.

 _Note: the AWS instance of the securitymetrics archive is pre-production.
 A current "staging" version is running in [my personal blog domain](http://staging.markerbench.com).
 It is not guaranteed to be stable._